 Viruses commonly change over time through mutation, and several variants of the SARS-CoV-2 virus have been identified.
-For example, a new variant of the virus was identified in September 2020 in the United Kingdom and is now in many countries, including the United States.
-This virus variant spreads more easily from person to person, but it is not known whether it is more deadly.
+For example, the Delta variant of the virus was identified in December 2020 in India, then in the United Kingdom, and quickly became dominant in many countries, including the United States.
+The Omicron variant spreads more easily than the Delta variant, but it is not known whether it is more deadly.
 Unvaccinated people are most at risk of getting these variants and are most at risk for severe illness and hospitalization.

 What can I do to avoid getting COVID-19?

-Although 3 vaccines have received emergency use authorization from the FDA, there are still no vaccines that have received formal FDA approval for ages 16 and up.
-Data collection from clinical trials to test the effectiveness of COVID-19 vaccines are still ongoing, and participation in these trials remains important.
+Three vaccines have received emergency use authorization from the FDA, and one of those (Pfizer) has received formal FDA approval for ages 16 and up.
+Data collection from clinical trials to test the effectiveness of COVID-19 vaccines are still ongoing.
 These trials will give scientists valuable information that can help patients and the general public in the long run.
 If you would like to participate in a COVID-19 vaccine clinical trial, ClinicalTrials.gov has a full listing of available studies.